THINGS TO DO IN THE TWIN CITIES WITH KIDS OF ALL AGES

 GET YOUR KIDS REGISTERED FOR SUMMER CAMP IN THE TWIN CITIES!

-Heading into March, the majority of businesses and venues that offer summer camp options in the Twin Cities have opened registration.
-Make haste if you’d like a spot – many fill quickly!
+Heading into April, you’ll want to make haste if you’d like a spot – many fill quickly!
 We publish a TWIN CITIES SUMMER CAMP GUIDE each year to help area parents explore the possibilities.